Nathanieljla/syncsketch-maya/README.md

 This is a fork.
 Please see https://github.com/syncsketch/syncsketch-maya for more info.

 Known Issues:
-1. The module defition file currently gets replaced with the last syncSketch installation vs. appending/updating existing information.
+1. The module definition file currently gets replaced with the last syncSketch installation vs. appending/updating existing information.
 If all your versions of Maya are in python3, this shouldn't be an issue.

 # Installation